 After visiting the Lower Pagoda, you will return to the courtyard and head north to a staircase consisting of 80 stone steps encircling the mountainside.
 This pathway leads to the back of the mountain where the Middle Pagoda is situated.
 Unlike the Lower Pagoda, the Middle Pagoda has a semi-roofed architectural design on its exterior.

-This is a unique pagoda where only the entrance and the rooftop are exposed, while the remaining structures are hidden within the mountain caves.
-The Middle Pagoda is built with three chambers dedicated to worshiping the Buddha.
-On the rooftop, the two Chinese characters “Bich Dong” were placed under the order of Lord Trinh Sam.
-To the left of the Middle Pagoda is the chamber dedicated to the Holy Mother.
+This unique pagoda reveals only its entrance and rooftop, while the mountain caves conceal the remaining structures.
+The Middle Pagoda features three chambers that worship the Buddha.
+On the rooftop, artisans carved the two Chinese characters “Bich Dong” under the order of Lord Trinh Sam.
+To the left of the Middle Pagoda, a separate chamber honors the Holy Mother.

 Dark Cave